aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 - default text style
 - C#
 - Aspose.Slides for .NET
-description: "This article describes how to work with PowerPoint Presentation Text Formatting using C# e.g. Highlight text, Regular expression, Align text paragraphs, Text transparency, Paragraph font properties, font family, text rotation, custom angle rotation, text frame, line spacing, Autofit property, text frame anchor, text tabulation."
+description: "Manage and manipulate text and text frame properties in C#"
 ---

 ## Overview

-This article describes how to **work with PowerPoint Presentation Text Formatting using C#** e.g. Highlight text, Regular expression, Align text paragraphs, Text transparency, Paragraph font properties, font family, text rotation, custom angle rotation, text frame, line spacing, Autofit property, text frame anchor, text tabulation.
-It covers these topics.
+This article describes how to **work with PowerPoint presentation text formatting using C#** e.g. highlight text, apply a regular expression, align text paragraphs, set text transparency, change paragraph font properties, use font families, set a text rotation, customize an angle rotation, manage a text frame, set a line spacing, use the Autofit property, set a text frame anchor, change the text tabulation.
+The article covers these topics.

 ## **Highlight Text**
 New HighlightText method has been added to ITextFrame interface and TextFrame class.